 SierraTEE Trusted Execution Environment

-Sierraware has developed SierraTEE, a secure operating system developed for ARM TrustZone hardware security extensions.
+Sierraware has developed SierraTEE, a secure operating system developed for MIPS and ARM TrustZone hardware security extensions.
 SierraTEE is a comprehensive implementation of ARM TrustZone as well as GlobalPlatform System and IPC APIs.
 It provides a simple, affordable way to integrate rich platforms like FFmpeg, OpenSSL, MiniDLNA, and others.
 The secure kernel is optimized for size and performance while maintaining POSIX compliance.
-SierraTEE covers a wide range of ARM architectures like ARM11, CortexA8, CortexA9 and CortexA15.
+SierraTEE covers a wide range of ARM architectures like ARM11, CortexA8, CortexA9, CortexA15, CortexA53 and CortexA57 and MIPS architecture like P5600.
 With a wide variety of applications built on for SierraTEE, it is the most advanced and popular ARM TrustZone implementation currently available.

 What is SierraTEE?